MrRavenMan/RvnBot/README.md

 `"ban_on_use"` must be a bool, set to true, to enable ban as punishment

-`"warn_on_use"` must be a bool, set to true, to enable written warning as punishment (NOT IMPLEMENTED)
+`"warn_on_use"` must be a bool, set to true, to enable written warning as punishment.
+Will send a warning msg (DM) to user

 Note: Regardsless of what punishment is enabled, RavenBot will remove the message containing the blacklsited word immediatly.